Waitrose & Partners

 Waitrose & Partners is a supermarket chain in the UK.waitrose.com

-What's the average pay for a team leader at Waitrose & Partners?
+What's the average pay for a manager at Waitrose & Partners?

 What is the Real Living Wage?